Rightmove vs Zoopla: Easily find your next home!

 Zoopla also offers automatic valuations.
-While some feel this feature pushes them over the edge, these figures are usually incorrect.
-In most cases, valuing a property is both an art and a science.
+While some feel this feature pushes them over the edge, these figures are usually incorrect as how to value a property is both an art and a science.

 How do agents fit into Rightmove vs Zoopla?